IN THIS GUIDE

 There are few flowers more immediately recognisable than the bright and bouncy rosettes of chrysanthemums.

-Although they’re fussy creatures which do require handling with kid gloves – especially when dealing with “late chrysanthemums” – they will reward the effort invested in them with beautiful displays in late summer and autumn.
+Although they’re fussy plants which require handling with protective gloves – especially when dealing with “late chrysanthemums” – they will reward the effort invested in them with beautiful displays in late summer and autumn.

 Crocus generally blossom in late winter and early spring, bringing a dash of much-needed vitality to borders and rockeries at a time when everything else is still shaking off its slumber.